-The question of existence of extraterrestrial life has intrigued millions of people for many ages.
-Eventually are we alone in this world or is there life on other planets?
+The question of the existence of extraterrestrial life has intrigued millions of people for many ages.
+Eventually, are we alone in this world, or is there life on other planets?

 If considering that there are about 160 billion red dwarfs in our galaxy, the number of planets warm and wet enough to support living organisms is enormous.
-However, as stated, the fact that a planet is located in the habitable zone does not necessarily mean that it has well developed forms of life on it.
+However, as stated, the fact that a planet is located in the habitable zone does not necessarily mean that it has well-developed forms of life on it.

 The studies, conducted with the help of the telescope 3.6 meters in diameter located at the European Southern Observatory at La Sila, Chile, focused on a carefully selected sample of 102 red dwarfs.
 As a result, the scientists found 9 “super-Earths”, planets with a mass from one to tenfold of the Earth’s one.

-Astronomers, who published their results in the journal Astronomy & Astrophysics, have combined these data with observations of stars that do not have planets and have calculated that the super-Earths orbiting red dwarfs and being located in the habitable zones are found at a frequency of 41%.
+Astronomers, who published their results in the journal Astronomy & Astrophysics, combined these data with observations of stars that do not have planets and calculated that the super-Earths orbiting red dwarfs and being located in the habitable zones are found at a frequency of 41%.

-Moreover, as there are many such stars close to the Sun, scientists believe that there are about 100 habitable planets at a distance less than 30 light years from us, which is not far at the astronomical scale.
+Moreover, as there are many such stars close to the Sun, scientists believe that there are about 100 habitable planets at a distance less than 30 light-years from us, which is not far at the astronomical scale.